lydia-fly/multi-factor-alpha-strategy/ff_retail_vs_institution.md

 ## 🧠 Appendix: Institutional vs. Retail Use of the Fama-French Model

-Let's think about how those professional financial institutions use FF model.

 This table summarizes the key differences between how professional institutions and retail investors apply the Fama-French factor model in practice.

 | Dimension          | Retail Investors                                  | Professional Institutions                                                 |